nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 ## Opening words
 Welcome to Nav@NUS application's user guide! <br><br>
-The purpose of this user guide is to provide you with all the necessary information to use this application to navigate around NUS's Kent Ridge Campus via the school's shuttle service.<br>
+The purpose of this user guide is to provide you with all the necessary information to use this application to navigate around NUS campus via the school's shuttle service.<br>

 ## Table of Contents
 - [1.
 What is Nav@NUS?](#1-what-is-navnus)